abpframework/abp/docs/en/tutorials/todo/single-layer/index.md

 ### Dynamic JavaScript Proxies & Auto API Controllers

 In the `Index.cshtml.js` file, we've used the `todoApp.services.todo.delete(...)` and `todoApp.services.todo.create(...)` functions to communicate with the server.
-These functions are dynamically created by the ABP Framework, thanks to the [Dynamic JavaScript Client Proxy](../../../framework/ui/mvc-razor-pages/dynamic-javascript-proxies.md) system.
+These functions are dynamically created by the ABP, thanks to the [Dynamic JavaScript Client Proxy](../../../framework/ui/mvc-razor-pages/dynamic-javascript-proxies.md) system.
 They perform HTTP API calls to the server and return a promise, so you can register a callback to the `then` function as we've done above.

 > `services` keyword comes from the namespace (`namespace TodoApp.Services;`).
 It's a naming convention.

 However, you may notice that we haven't created any API Controllers, so how does the server handle these requests?
-This question brings us to the [Auto API Controller](../../../framework/api-development/auto-controllers.md) feature of the ABP Framework.
+This question brings us to the [Auto API Controller](../../../framework/api-development/auto-controllers.md) feature of the ABP.
 It automatically converts the application services to **API Controllers** by convention.

 If you open [Swagger UI](https://swagger.io/tools/swagger-ui/) by entering the `/swagger` URL in your application, you can see the Todo API: